MorenaDlamini/Module_2_MORDLA616_PTO2405_ChadBosch_MORENADLAMINI_JSL02/README.md

 4. If no duplicate is found, we proceed to create and add the new goal as before.

 Check out the practice challenges on Scrimba here: https://scrimba.com/playlist/pwVxGLDUW

+**Functionalities added**
+1. When you click add workout without filling in any text it will present a window alert **Please enter a valid workout**
+2. When you add a workout it will present a remove button in a case you no longer want that workout.
+3. After adding a workout if the user clicks on add goal without filling in any characters it will present a window alert **Please enter valid goal**
+4. When you add a goal it will present a remove button in a case you no longer want that workout.
+5. Users are unable to click on -1 glass if the value of glasses is zero.
+6. When the user adds meal plan and clicks on submit meal plan it will show change to calorie intake and show completed workout.
+7. If the user clicks on submit meal plan button without filling in the meal plan it will prompt the user to fill in the required fields.